 If you’re taking documentation really seriously, put it on the scorecard.
 Look for good writers.
 Over time you’ll bring on more people that voluntarily write good documentation but also good code reviews, well-written emails or slack conversations.
 Then put it in your career ladders too.
 It’s a competency that individuals need to develop if they’re to move to the next level.

-On this note, I’d also add that when leaders consider it as a discipline for themselves, they lead by example.
+On this note, I’d also add that when leaders own it as a discipline they themselves practice, they lead by example.
 The better they write, the better everyone writes.

 Reinforce the behavior.
 One problem I’ve experienced: I demanded good documentation from people, but they didn’t know what good looked like.
-Particularly more junior people.
-And that was my failure as a leader.
-So it was my job to give examples, and one way I did that was through a “top of mind” email.
+Junior people particularly struggled, and that was my failure as a leader.
+It was my job to give examples, and one way I did that was through a “top of mind” email.
 I actually wrote about this for an issue of in Gergely Orosz’s The Pragmatic Engineer newsletter:

 We’re not yet post-covid, but I think we can safely say that any company that’s founded moving forward is founded in a context where remote and distributed work is more widespread.
 They’re starting from a more asynchronous perspective where documentation is an absolutely necessary practice.
 So as an industry I think we’ll see companies start taking documentation a lot more seriously.